-The number of tank barges that operate on the inland waterways of the United States declined from an estimated 4,200 in 1982 to 2,900 in 1993, remained relatively constant at 2,900 until 2002, decreased to 2,750 from 2002 through 2006, and then increased to an estimated 3,250 by the end of 2012.
+The number of tank barges that operate on the inland waterways of the United States declined from an estimated 4,200 in 1982 to 2,900 in 1993, remained relatively constant at 2,900 until 2002, decreased to 2,750 from 2002 through 2006, and then increased over the years to approximately 3,450 by the end of 2013.
 The Company believes the decrease from 4,200 in 1982 to 2,750 in 2006 primarily resulted from: the increasing age of the domestic tank barge fleet, resulting in scrapping; rates inadequate to justify new construction; a reduction in tax incentives, which previously encouraged speculative construction of new equipment; stringent operating standards to adequately cope with safety and environmental risk; the elimination of government regulations and programs supporting the many new small refineries and a proliferation of oil traders which created a strong demand for tank barge services; an increase in the average capacity per barge; and an increase in environmental regulations that mandate expensive equipment modification, which some owners were unwilling or unable to undertake given capital constraints and the age of their fleets.
 The cost of tank barge hull work for required periodic United States Coast Guard ("USCG") certifications, as well as general safety and environmental concerns, force operators to periodically reassess their ability to recover maintenance costs.
-The increase from 2,750 in 2006 to an estimated 3,250 by the end of 2012 primarily resulted from increased barge construction and deferred retirements due to strong demand and resulting capacity shortages.
+The increase from 2,750 in 2006 to approximately 3,450 by the end of 2013 primarily resulted from increased barge construction and deferred retirements due to strong demand and resulting capacity shortages.
+The Company's 861 inland tank barges represent approximately 25% of the industry's 3,450 inland tank barges.

-During 2010, the Company estimated that industry wide approximately 115 new tank barges were placed in service and an estimated 165 tank barges were retired.
-For 2011, the Company estimated that industry wide 160 tank barges were placed in service and an estimated 125 tank barges were retired.
-Due to the improved demand during 2011 for inland petrochemical and black oil barges and federal tax incentives on new equipment, the Company estimated that industry wide 260 tank barges were placed in service during 2012 and an estimated 110 tank barges were retired.
-During 2012, due to continued strong demand and federal tax incentives on new equipment, the Company estimates that approximately 250 tank barges were ordered for delivery throughout 2013 and many older tank barges will be retired, dependent on 2013 market conditions.
-The risk of an oversupply of tank barges may be mitigated by continued increased petrochemical and black oil volumes and the fact that the inland tank barge industry has a mature fleet, with approximately 900 tank barges over 30 years old and approximately 500 of those over 35 years old, which may lead to retirement of older tank barges.
+For 2011, the Company estimated that industry wide 160 tank barges were placed in service and 125 tank barges were retired.
+Due to the improved demand during 2011 for inland petrochemical and black oil barges and federal tax incentives on new equipment, the Company estimated that industry wide 260 tank barges were placed in service during 2012 and 110 tank barges were retired.
+For 2013, the Company estimated that industry wide 270 tank barges were placed in service and 70 tank barges were retired.
+During 2013, due to continued strong demand, the Company estimates that approximately 260 tank barges were ordered for delivery throughout 2014 and many older tank barges will be retired, dependent on 2014 market conditions.
+The risk of an oversupply of tank barges may be mitigated by continued increased petrochemical, black oil and refined petroleum products volumes and the fact that the inland tank barge industry has a mature fleet, with approximately 850 tank barges over 30 years old and approximately 500 of those over 35 years old, which may lead to retirement of older tank barges.

-The average age of the nation's inland tank barge fleet is 20 years, with 29% of the fleet built in the last 10 years.
-Single hull barges comprise approximately 2% of the nation's tank barge fleet, with an average age of 39 years.
+The average age of the nation's inland tank barge fleet is approximately 18 years.
+Single hull barges comprise approximately 1% of the nation's tank barge fleet, with an average age of 40 years.
 The Company does not operate any single hull inland tank barges.
 Single hull barges are being driven from the nation's tank barge fleet by market forces, stringent environmental regulations and rising maintenance costs.
 Single hull tank barges are required by current federal law to be retrofitted with double hulls or phased out of domestic service by December 31, 2014.
-Market bias may also result in reduced lives for single hull tank barges industry wide.
+Market bias has also resulted in reduced lives for single hull tank barges industry wide.